tuxicon/tuxicon.github.com/_pages/about.md

         </div>
         <div class="carousel-item">
             <p>
-                Computational deployable structures demonstrates a range of techniques, design primitives for creating custom actuated large-scale pneumatic strcutures.
+                <a href="/files/imwut19-inflatables.pdf">Computational deployable structures</a> demonstrates a range of techniques, design primitives for creating custom actuated large-scale pneumatic strcutures.
 We utilized materials used in space structures like flexible fabrics with pre-stressed patterns to enable actuation at a larger scale.
 The manufactured structures can self-deploy and provide inherent actuation and sensing capabilities engineered within textile materials.
             </p>
             <div class="row">
         		<div class="col-sm col-xs-8">